-Salva Vita Foundation was established in 1993 with the mission to foster the inclusion of disabled people into society and to build a multi-colored society.
+Salva Vita Foundation was established in 1993 with the mission to foster the inclusion of disabled people into society and to build a more diverse society.

-When in 1996, Salva Vita’s professionals started to look for jobs for disabled clients; they met a great deal of fear and incomprehension, both on the side of the employers and on that of the disabled people and their families.
-The situation has improved since, as 20 years of experience and an elaborate methodology help us in attending future employees and employers.
-We adapted the methodology of Supported Employment developed in the U.S. to the Hungarian situation, and remodeled it in accordance with the special needs of people with various disabilities.
+When, in 1996, Salva Vita’s professionals started to look for jobs for disabled clients, they met a great deal of fear and incomprehension; both on the side of the employers and on that of the disabled people and their families.
+The situation has improved since then, as more than 20 years of experience and a comprehensive methodology allow us to help future employees and employers.
+We adapted the methodology of Supported Employment (developed in the U.S.) to the Hungarian situation, and remodeled it in accordance with the special needs of people with various disabilities.

 Supported Employment is a highly personalized methodology that provides tailored-to-the-needs support for both the employers and those looking for a job.
-We assess their strengths and limits, and define the areas, which need improvement for successful employment.
+We assess the strengths and limits of each client, and define the areas which need improvement for successful employment.
 Preparation goes according to individual needs.
 After the successful preparation, we try to find the right person for the right job.

-Job coaching is in essential part of Supported Employment.
-We are there at the workplace in the first period of employment and assist the new employee to learn his/her tasks and we help to bring about a smooth integration.
+Job coaching is an essential part of Supported Employment.
+We are there at the workplace during the first period of employment and assist the new employee to learn his/her tasks and we help to bring about a smooth integration.

 We also provide ongoing support / consultancy / mediation at any time during employment – according to the needs of the employer or employee.

-Salva Vita developed a comprehensive service package to build disability-smart organisations and help them to remove barriers between companies and disabled people.
-Experience shows that the combination of the services described beneath, have contributed to the growing number of disabled employees in the past years.
+Salva Vita developed a comprehensive service package to build disability-smart organizations and help them to remove barriers between companies and disabled people.
+Experience shows that the combination of the services described below, have contributed to the growing number of disabled employees in recent years.

-Aim of the audit is to help employers to understand what needs to change if disabled people are to be treated fairly.
+The aim of the audit is to help employers to understand what needs to change, if disabled people are to be treated fairly.
 This helps organizations become fully accessible to disabled customers and employees.

 We use questionnaires, interviews, focus groups and field-days to assess the present situation.
 In the audit report, we present our suggestions for workplace adaptations, the recruitment process, internal and external communication or useful training programs.

-We provide professional trainings for executives, HR experts, and staff members of companies.
-Our trainings always build on personal experiences and we involve disabled co-trainers.
-Our trainings include topics such as reasonable adjustments, welcoming disabled customers, disability awareness, communication skills, etc.
+We provide professional training for executives, HR experts, and staff members of companies.
+Our training always builds on personal experiences and we involve disabled co-trainers.
+Our training includes topics such as reasonable adjustments, welcoming disabled customers, disability awareness, communication skills, etc.

 Consultation and guidance

-Our disability consultants provide online, phone and personal consultation for employers during the recruitment and inclusion process of disabled candidates as well as throughout the employment period (e.g. conflict situations, dismissal etc.)
+Our disability consultants provide online, phone and personal consultation for employers during the recruitment and onboarding process of disabled candidates as well as throughout the employment period (e.g. conflict situations, dismissal etc.)

 We produce practical guides for companies to use them for internal or external communication.
 We can also help to translate company information to an “easy-to-read” format.